Online Payment Services Person Paying Online

-If you’re reading this, you likely recognize the need to adopt online payment services, particularly if you want to keep your existing customers happy and reach all your potential buyers.
+As a merchant, you likely recognize the need to adopt online payment services, particularly if you want to keep your existing customers happy and reach all your potential buyers.

 TL;DR

-- A payment processor helps to facilitate fund transfers between a merchant and a customer, by routing the transaction via the relevant card network to the issuing bank that approves the payment.
+• A payment processor helps to facilitate fund transfers between a merchant and a customer by routing the transaction via the relevant card network to the issuing bank that approves the payment.

-Online payment services are solutions companies offer to help businesses seamlessly accept and make payments over the internet.
+Online payment services are solutions that companies offer to help businesses seamlessly accept and make payments over the internet.

 This can happen via an electronic (credit or debit card) or digital (smartphone, tablet, or computer) medium.